 While Alex + Ada #1 was one of the most surprising hits of the year, Sex Criminals #1 was the most surprising hit of the year.
 Matt Fraction and Chip Zdarsky gave us the story of Jon and Suzie, both of whom experience “time stops” post orgasm.
 The comic is filled with witty dialog, and more direct fourth wall breakage than nearly any other comic.
-Sex Criminals #1 treated us to humorous scenes such as a sex position tutorial, and Suzie’s first experiences with the “time stop.”
+Sex Criminals #1 treated us to humorous scenes such as a sex position tutorial like bdsm bedroom, and Suzie’s first experiences with the “time stop.”
 Fraction is becoming one of the best writers in comics today and he has found an artist worthy of his skill in Zdarsky.
 Read Sex Criminals now, it’s number 1!

 Now, before we sit back and prepare for 2014 shower us with more excellent comics to enjoy, tell us what we missed in our 2013 list!
 We love comics and if we missed something, we want to read it!
 Happy holidays and happy reading fellow comic nerds!